aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-forms/acroforms/extract-form/_index.md

 ### Get Value from an Individual Field of PDF Document

 The form field’s Value property allows you to get the value of a particular field.
 To get the value, get the form field from the Document object’s Form collection.
-This example selects a [TextBoxField](https://apireference.aspose.com/pdf/net/aspose.pdf.forms/textboxfield) and retrieves its value using the Value property.
+This C# example selects a [TextBoxField](https://apireference.aspose.com/pdf/net/aspose.pdf.forms/textboxfield) and retrieves its value using the Value property.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET